Convergence of three-dimensional loop-erased random walk in the natural parametrization: Convergence in the natural parametrization

 \section{Convergence in the natural parametrization}

-In this section, we finally prove Theorem \ref{3rd}, the weak convergence of the time-rescaled LERW with respect to the supremum distance (see \eqref{gennari} for the precise way of the time-rescaling).
-We regard the time-rescaled $\gamma_{n}$ (with a linear interpolation) as a random element of $\big( {\cal C} (\overline{\mathbb{D}} ), \rho \big)$ the space of continuous curves in $\overline{\mathbb{D}}$ equipped with the uniform distance $\rho$ (see Section \ref{metric} for $\big( {\cal C} (\overline{\mathbb{D}} ), \rho \big)$).
-The goal of this section is to prove that the time-rescaled $\gamma_{n}$ converges weakly to a random process $\eta$ with respect to the metric $\rho$, which will be done in Theorem \ref{last}.
-Here $\eta$ is a random curve obtained by parametrizing Kozma's scaling limit ${\cal K}$ using the measure $\mu$ as in Theorem \ref{goal}.
+In this section, we finally prove Theorem \ref{3rd}, the weak convergence of the naturally rescaled $\{ \eta_{n} \}_{n \ge 1}$ with respect to the supremum distance.

-To do this, we will first show that $\gamma_{n}$ is tight with respect to the metric $\rho$ in Section \ref{tight-2} using some ideas from the study of uniform spanning trees.
-We will next establish some basic properties of the measure $\mu$ in Section \ref{property}.
-Those properties of $\mu$ will be used to parametrize ${\cal K}$.
-Finally, we will show that $\gamma_{n}$ converges weakly to $\eta$ with respect to the metric $\rho$ in Section \ref{Natural}.
+In Section \ref{sec:guidepara}, we will first give a sketch of the proof.
+In Section \ref{sec:regularity} we will establish some regularity properties of LERW.
+Then in Section \ref{property}, we establish some basic properties of the limiting occupation measure $\mu$ which will be used to parametrize the scaling limit.
+We will finish the proof of Theorem \ref{3rd} in Section \ref{Natural} by showing that any sub-sequential limit of $\{ \eta_{n} \}_{n \ge 1}$ coincides with the curve parametrized by $\mu$.